braindef/word-stats/readme.txt

 Donate link: http://bestseller.franontanaya.com/
 Tags: word count, dashboard, readability, keywords, words, statistics, reports Requires at least: 3.0.0
-Tested up to: 3.2.1
+Tested up to: 3.3
-Stable tag: 3.1.1
+Stable tag: 3.2

-A suite of word counters, keyword counters and readability analysis displays for your blog.
+A suite of word counters, keyword counters and readability analysis for your blog.

 == Description ==

-Word Stats adds a suite of linguistic statistics to help you keep track of your content and improve its quality.
+Word Stats adds a suite of linguistic diagnostics to help you keep track of your content and improve its quality.

+The reports page lets you select an author and period to analyze, and displays:

+* The total word count.
+* The number and percentage of posts of each post type.
+* The top 20 keywords.
+* The percentage of posts of basic, intermediate and advanced readability level.
+* A graph with monthly word counts for each post type.
+* Diagnostics tables, with links to edit the posts that may be too short, too long, too difficult, too simple, lack relevant keywords or abuse certain keywords.

-It counts the number of words in each public post type for each author.
-The results are displayed in an analytics page, and can be added to your dashboard, widget areas and inside your posts with the &#91;wordcounts&#93; shortcode.
+You can display the total word counts for each post type in your dashboard, widget areas and inside your posts with the &#91;wordcounts&#93; shortcode.

-It extends the info area of the post edit form with these live stats:
+Word Stats also extends the info area of the post edit form with these live stats:

-* Relevant keywords; common words can be blacklisted with regular expressions in the settings page.
+* Relevant keywords.
+Common words can be blacklisted with regular expressions in the settings page.
 * A more accurate word count.
 * Color coded readability tests: Automated Readability Index, Coleman-Liau Index and LIX.
 * Total characters, alphanumeric characters, words and sentences.
 * Characters per word, characters per sentence, words per sentence.

-The aggregated readability level of each post can be displayed in an extra column in the manage posts list.
+Additionally, an extra column with the readability level of each post can be displayed in the manage posts list.

 Word Stats includes basic support for Unicode scripts, including cyrillic, greek, arabic, hindi and japanese (mileage may vary).